Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the preserves.

-I hope that this combination of traditional flavors and delicacy has inspired you to enhance each ingredient with the same care that you put into your work.
+I hope that this combination of traditional flavors and refined simplicity has inspired you to appreciate each ingredient with care.
 Enjoy your meal, and may the ragù tell you stories of authenticity.

 Ago Tanfossi signatureAgo Tanfossi signature